Welcome to the Resource Fair for New Graduate Students in Online Programs!

 We also offer weekly writing groups, which are a fantastic way to get some support and accountability when you’re working on longer projects.
 By reserving this time for writing in your schedule each week, you’ll have the chance to share your project and writing goals with others and to be part of a community of other writers who are also experiencing the challenges and successes of writing.
 We offer both registered writing groups as well as drop-in groups.

 In addition, if you want to learn about writing in different genres, we offer free, non-credit workshops for graduate and professional students.
 Our Writer's Handbook, which provides guidance on writing in various genres along with writing samples, is another way you can optimize the Writing Center's resources.
-For more information about our services, check out our website: https://writing.wisc.edu.
+For more information about our services, check out our website: writing.wisc.edu.
 We look forward to working with you!